Project update on Brunswick street north (August 2021):

-We consulted the community in July and December 2018 on ways we can improve safety and manage traffic flow in Fitzroy North.
+We assessed road safety data and consulted the community in July and December 2018 on ways we can improve safety and manage traffic flow in Fitzroy North.

 We received an overwhelming response from the community.
 Thank you to everyone who took the time to contribute.

 Making our streets safer – particularly for children and pedestrians – was a recurring theme in this consultation.

 Based on the assessment of data and what you told us, a local area plan making (LAPM) plan was prepared and endorsed by Council.

 This plan includes the following access restriction proposals: